KhaledElshokri/KhaledElshokri/README.md

   - Based in Montreal
   - Grinding LeetCode
   - Looking for Internships
-  - Learning RTOS and AI
+  - Learning Communication protocols and AI
 -----

 # Tech Stack